 3mm rounding (R3) the rounding is just visible to the eye from the corner of the round, but the shape of the glass is not yet substantially changed

 The 1mm rounding (R1) doesn’t look much like a rounded corner, but feeling it with your fingertip you can feel that the sharpness has just about disappeared.

 Drilling a hole in the glass – you can also order holes to be drilled in the glass to your desired location.
 There are certain regularities in where holes can be drilled in the glass.
 For example, each glass thickness has its own minimum distances, the distance between the edge of a hole and, for example, the edge of the glass, the corner of the glass or another hole.
-These distances are larger in tempered glass than in untempered glass and the distances increase with the thickness of the glass.
+If the glass is tempered as safety glass (toughened glass) these distances are greater than for untempered glass and the distances increase with the thickness of the glass.
 There is also a minimum hole diameter depending on the glass thickness.

 Our calculator always automatically checks that these minimum distances are met and that the hole is not too small for the glass thickness.